 Evaluate major factors to mitigate risk

-Electrical transformers have a medium level of supply chain risk, which primarily stems from vendors’ reliance on key upstream aluminum, copper and steel suppliers.
-The windings, or coils, of a transformer are generally comprised of current-carrying aluminum or copper wires, and the magnetic core of a transformer is typically made...
+Electrical transformer suppliers have a medium level of supply chain risk, which primarily stems from suppliers' reliance on key upstream aluminum, copper and steel suppliers.
+The windings, or coils, of a transformer are generally comprised of current-carrying aluminum or copper wires, and the magnetic core of a transformer is typically...
 Subscribe to learn more.